close up woman on laptop

 The high-level answer to this question is: it depends.
 There are many different forms of scholarships, grants, and fellowships that are awarded to students to cover the costs of studying and research.
 Some are need-based and some are merit-based.
 The basic difference between scholarships and loans is that a scholarship is given while a loan is borrowed.
 You won’t typically have to pay back a scholarship, but you do have to pay back a loan.

 Most scholarships are not taxed when you are enrolled in a formal educational institution and the scholarship is directly used to cover the costs of tuition, fees, books, and supplies used for study.
+These are typically referred to as qualified educational expenses.

 There are some situations in which scholarships can be taxed, however.
 For instance, a scholarship can be taxed as income if you use it to cover what are considered “incidental” expenses related to your education such as travel, room and board, and supplementary equipment and supplies.

 Another type of scholarship that can be taxed is a scholarship that has a service-related requirement to it.
 This frequently applies to scholarships for graduate students.
-If you are required to teach, provide research assistance, or perform other services as a condition of your scholarship, it can be taxed as income and you will be required to report the scholarship as part of your gross income.
+If you are required to teach, provide research assistance, or perform other services as a condition of your scholarship, it can be taxed as income (with some exceptions) and you will be required to report the scholarship as part of your gross income.

 (For more about which types of scholarships are considered income and what scholarship-related activities are taxable, check out IRS Publication 970 .)